per-gron/blackhole/README.markdown

 By default, all defined functions, globals and macros are exported.
-To control that, place an `export` form at the top of the file, that enumerates the name that should be exported.
-For instance you could create a file called a-module.scm with the following contents:
+To control that, place an `export` form at the top of the file, that enumerates the names that should be exported.
+For instance you could create a file named "a-module.scm" with the following contents:

     (export a-procedure a-number)